-- Valuation at April 23, 2008 Our common stock fair value as of April 23, 2008 decreased to \$6.19 per share, or 11% from the prior valuation date, due to a decline in market value multiples for comparable public companies and a lower probability assigned to the possibility of going public.
-We utilized a market value to revenue multiple of 2.0 and assumed a 35% probability of an IPO, a 35% probability of a strategic sale and a 30% probability of no liquidity being available to shareholders. - Valuation at July 31, 2008 Our common stock fair value as of July 31, 2008 increased to \$6.47 per share, or 5% from the prior valuation date, due to a higher probability assigned to the possibility of going public, partially offset by a decline in market value multiples for comparable public companies.
-We utilized a reduced market value to revenue multiple of 1.3 due to a reduction in the average market value to revenue multiples of the comparable companies used.
-We assumed a 50% probability of an IPO, a 25% probability of a strategic sale and a 25% probability of no liquidity being available to shareholders. - Valuation at October 21, 2008 Our common stock fair value as of October 21, 2008 decreased to \$6.32 per share, or 2% from the prior valuation date.
-We utilized a market value to revenue multiple of 1.2 and continued to assume a 50% probability of an IPO, a 25% probability of a strategic sale and a 25% probability of no liquidity being available to shareholders. - Valuation at January 28, 2009 Our common stock fair value as of January 28, 2009 increased to \$6.61 per share, or 5% from the prior valuation date, due to a slight increase in our forecasted operating results due to greater focus on achieving long-term profitability.
-We continued to utilize a market value to revenue multiple of 1.2 and a 50% probability of an IPO, 25% probability of a strategic sale and a 25% probability of no liquidity being available to shareholders. - Valuation at April 30, 2009 Our common stock fair value as of April 30, 2009 increased to \$7.25 per share, or 10% from the prior valuation date, primarily due to an increase in market value multiples for comparable public companies.
-We utilized a higher market value to revenue multiple of 1.7 due to an increase in the average market value to revenue multiples of the comparable companies used.
-We continued to assume a 50% probability of an IPO, a 25% probability of a strategic sale and a 25% probability of no liquidity being available to shareholders. - Valuation at July 22, 2009 Our common stock fair value as of July 22, 2009 increased to \$9.05 per share, or 25% from the prior valuation date, due to an increase in the terminal value multiple, an increase in market value to revenue multiples for comparable public companies and increased probability assigned to the possibility of going public, partially offset by a decrease in our forecasted operating results due to a reassessment of growth assumptions given economic conditions at the time.
-We utilized a higher market value to revenue multiple of 2.8 due to an increase in the average market value to revenue multiples of the comparable companies used.
-We assumed a 65% probability of an IPO, a 10% probability of a strategic sale and a 25% probability of no liquidity being available to shareholders.
+- Valuation at April 23, 2008 Our common stock fair value as of April 23, 2008 decreased to \$6.19 per share, or 11% from the prior valuation date, due to a slight reduction in our forecasted operating results, a decline in market value multiples for comparable public companies and a lower probability assigned to the possibility of going public. - Valuation at July 31, 2008 Our common stock fair value as of July 31, 2008 increased to \$6.47 per share, or 5% from the prior valuation date, due to a higher probability assigned to the possibility of going public, partially offset by a decline in market value multiples for comparable public companies. - Valuation at October 21, 2008 Our common stock fair value as of October 21, 2008 decreased to \$6.32 per share, or 2% from the prior valuation date, primarily due to a slight reduction in our forecasted operating results. - Valuation at January 28, 2009 Our common stock fair value as of January 28, 2009 increased to \$6.61 per share, or 5% from the prior valuation date, due to a slight increase in our forecasted operating results and an increase in market value multiples for comparable public companies. - Valuation at April 30, 2009 Our common stock fair value as of April 30, 2009 increased to \$7.25 per share, or 10% from the prior valuation date, primarily due to an increase in market value multiples for comparable public companies. - Valuation at July 22, 2009 Our common stock fair value as of July 22, 2009 increased to \$9.05 per share, or 25% from the prior valuation date, due to an increase in the terminal value multiple, partially offset by a decrease in our forecasted operating results, an increase in market value multiples for comparable public companies and increased probability assigned to the possibility of going public.